-2.7 The Meeting agreed on the importance of continuing coordinating joint positions of the SAM Region at ICAO global forums, to continue participating in a proactive manner and to refine coordination procedures before and during such type of meetings.
+2.8 The Meeting agreed to continue coordinating joint SAM positions at ICAO global forums and during consultations on amendments to ICAO SARPs, and to continue participating in a proactive manner and to improve coordination procedures before and during such meetings and consultations, and to subsequently uphold the coordinated positions at all forums and related activities.

-2.8 Next, United States submitted a proposal on international cooperation among aeronautical authorities for the resolution of safety issues, specifically pilot deviations.
+2.9 Next, United States submitted a proposal on international cooperation among aeronautical authorities for the resolution of safety issues, specifically pilot deviations.
 The proposal consisted in the development, through ICAO, of a survey for contracting States to collect information on pilot deviations, the reporting process, and the resolution of safety deviation issues.
 The information would then be used to work in collaboration with contracting States to resolve any deficiencies.

-2.9 In this regard, the Meeting considered that it was an interesting proposal, especially since it was an issue that had been identified in the States, thus the importance of exchanging experiences and addressing it at regional level.
+2.10 In this regard, the Meeting considered that it was an interesting proposal, especially since it was an issue that had been identified in the States, thus the importance of exchanging experiences and addressing it at regional level.
 Likewise, regarding the exchange of safety information, it was recalled that the SRVSOP already had two mechanisms that shared information in the Region, namely IDISR and the Dangerous Goods Coordinated Oversight Programme.
 Accordingly, it agreed to address this issue at the regional level through the SRVSOP and, once a regional position had been established, to present it at the next ICAO Assembly.

-2.10 Regarding the proposal concerning shared oversight of approved maintenance organisations (OMAs) presented by United States, the Meeting took note that maintenance organisations of the international/transnational aeronautical industry were subject to oversight by a large number of regulatory jurisdictions given the many different certifications they held.Consequently, oversight activities had become increasingly frequent, and additional audits did not necessarily increase the level of safety.
+2.11 Regarding the proposal concerning shared oversight of approved maintenance organisations (OMAs) presented by United States, the Meeting took note that maintenance organisations of the international/transnational aeronautical industry were subject to oversight by a large number of regulatory jurisdictions given the many different certifications they held.Consequently, oversight activities had become increasingly frequent, and additional audits did not necessarily increase the level of safety.
 Accordingly, the States and the industry should work together to achieve significant changes in this field, identifying ways to mitigate oversight duplication, while keeping in mind their national obligations.

-2.11 The Meeting took note of the requirement of the FAA to elaborate proposals and best practices that may be taken into account in an attempt to reduce the duplicate oversight burden of both the States and the industry.
+2.12 The Meeting took note of the requirement of the FAA to elaborate proposals and best practices that may be taken into account in an attempt to reduce the duplicate oversight burden of both the States and the industry.
 In order to improve the efficiency and effectiveness of these programmes, the States should try, inasmuch as possible, to harmonise their requirements regarding AMO certificates.
 This could be facilitated through a Regional Safety Oversight Organisation (RSOO) or other cooperation mechanism.
 Consequently, at international level, and in collaboration with ICAO and the industry, the States could develop a shared AMO oversight framework, which would be of great benefit for the States and the industry.

-2.12 In this sense, the Meeting welcomed the comments made by United States, which are in alignment with the work done in the last few years by the Region with the SRVSOP and the AMO recognition agreement.
+2.13 In this sense, the Meeting welcomed the comments made by United States, which are in alignment with the work done in the last few years by the Region with the SRVSOP and the AMO recognition agreement.
 In this regard, after an exchange of opinions, the Meeting agreed to the following: